Warning! This page contains unmarked spoilers from Episode I and II! Caution advised!

 - Politically Incorrect Villain: If the Noodle Incident with Gahmah Raan above and Rakan feeling humiliated by it is anything to go by, it's implied he may be homophobic.
-Although in Rakan's defense, Gahmah shouldn't have been trying to casually flirt with a vicious shark person.
+Although in Rakan's defense, Gahmah shouldn't have been trying to casually flirt with a total stranger that also happened to be a vicious shark person.

 - Shark Man: Comes with being a Karkarodon.

 - Tongue Trauma: He got his tongue bitten off by Gahmah Raan when he tried to "kiss" the latter for flirting with him.
 He replaced it with a prosthetic afterward.